TushShar23/Landing_pages/readme.md

 # ABOUT

 ```
-This repository contains some cool layouts/Landing pages which are built using pure html and css.All the Landing pages are responsive in nature.
+This repository contains some cool layouts/Landing pages which are built using pure HTML5 and CSS3.All the Landing pages are responsive in nature.
+There will be total 5 or 6 landing pages.
 ```